praekelt/django-gizmo/README.rst

 * <tag name> being the name of the tag you want to include, i.e. **advert** for **{% advert %}**
 * <slot name> being the name of the slot you want the tag to show up in, i.e. **home_advert**.

-#.
-Specify your gizmo conf file in your projects settings file:

 Usage
 -----